ParallelCS Start here

 An enterprise mandate: a large model solves a task well but is too expensive to serve at volume.
 Distill its capability on that task into a small student model that can run cheaply, then ship the student as a launched product.
 Use the teacher to generate or label training data, train and align the student, and prove the student keeps most of the capability at a fraction of the cost.
 The deliverable is not a benchmark table — it is a directly deployable, hyperscalable product: the student served behind a real public API with a hyper-usable demo UI, autoscaling, CI/CD, observability, security, and full marketing (landing page, pitch, demo).
 Whatever time it takes — the deliverable is a model the business can actually afford to run and a product a buyer can try.
 Ship it as a real product.

 Why it matters: Distillation is the standard route from an expensive frontier model to an economically viable product feature.
-A builder who can distill, align, and deploy a specialist student is directly deployable as a senior Model Engineer or Applied Scientist, a ₹1-crore-tier role because distillation work converts directly into serving-cost reduction at scale.
+A builder who can distill, align, and deploy a specialist student is directly deployable as a senior Model Engineer or Applied Scientist, a high-leverage role because distillation work converts directly into serving-cost reduction at scale.

 The deliverable